grafana/tutorials/content/tutorials/grafana-fundamentals.md

    `tns_request_duration_seconds_count` is a _counter_, a type of metric whose value only ever increases.
 Rather than visualizing the actual value, you can use counters to calculate the _rate of change_, i.e. how fast the value increases.

 1. Add the `rate` function to your query to visualize the rate of requests per second.
-Enter the following in the **Query editor** and then press Enter.
+Enter the following in the **Query editor** and then press Shift + Enter.

    ```
    rate(tns_request_duration_seconds_count[5m])